victorbianconi/portfolio/README.md

 ## React Framer Motion

 It's 2023 and you definitely don't want to create custom animations with keyframes on CSS when you have libraries like Framer Motion.
-Framer Motion allows you to create amazing animations and transitions without stuffing your code with lots of code.
+Framer Motion allows you to create amazing animations and transitions without ending up with garbage code.

 ----------------------------